SPK1997/CPURaytracer/README.md

 ## Planned Work

-- Add reflections of other objects on an object
-- Support multiple object types (planes, boxes, etc.)
+- Improve structure and performance of code
 - Build a lightweight raytracer NPM package
 - Port math engine to WebAssembly for performance